feroldi/oxide/README.md

-# vsdg
+# Baessel

-An implementation of the Value State Dependence Graph
+Baessel is an implementation of the Regionalized Value State Dependence Graph as an intermediate representation for multiple compiling stages.